antonlindstrom/docker-statsd/README.md

 This is a simple example of running statsd in docker.

-Statsd listens on 8125 by default and is exposed on the as the same on the docker host.
+Statsd listens on 8125 by default, to use it outside you'll need to expose it to the outside world.

 Example to run the docker instance:

-    sudo docker run -e GRAPHITE_HOST=graphite.example.com -d antonlindstrom/statsd
+    sudo docker run -e GRAPHITE_HOST=graphite.example.com -p 8125:8125 -d antonlindstrom/statsd

 Environment variables that can be used to set options: